hemang-rh/wings-tb/steps.md

     ```

 ### 2. Adding administrative user

+> For this process we are using HTpasswd typical for PoC.
+>  You can configure the following types of identity providers htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect.

 - Create an htpasswd file to store the user and password information
 - Create a secret to represent the htpasswd file